hashicorp/terraform-provider-azurerm/website/docs/r/mysql_flexible_server.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this API Management Service.
 Should be set to `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).

 * `identity_ids` - (Optional) A list of User Assigned Managed Identity IDs to be assigned to this API Management Service.
-Required if used together with `customer_managed_key` block as defined below.
+Required if used together with `customer_managed_key` block.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.